Join YPT along the Karakoram Highway from Pakistan to China, then from China through Kyrgyzstan to Tajikistan!

 Along the way we stop at the monument of the terrorist attack against cyclists in Tajikistan, in the summer of 2018.

 To celebrate our arrival we will have an end of tour dinner and celebratory drinks as we see what makes for a night out in Dushanbe

 Overnight in Dushanbe

-We head out after breakfast for a city tour of Dushanbe taking in the National Museum and Victory Tank Monument
+We head out after breakfast for a city tour of Dushanbe by bike!

-Head to Rudaki Street, Central Park and Somoni Monument before we go for tea at the world’s largest tea house!
+Head to Rudaki Street, Central Park and Somoni Monument before we go for tea in the world’s largest tea house!

 – International flights

 – GBAO permit (can be bought with Tajik e-visa)

 – From Lahore to Sary Tash: lunch and dinner